neha01mittal/HRRN/README.md

 @success
 It will print the returning string, or nothing if returned null, or a blank line if returned empty string.
 @exceptions
-If any error occurs where status code not equal to zero, the error will print through stderr stream
+If any error occurs where status code not equal to zero, the error will print through stderr stream.

 2. Cat